gitlabhq/omnibus-gitlab/doc/update/README.md

 - Using the official repositories
 - Manually download the package

-Both will automatically back up the GitLab SQL database before installing a newer GitLab version.
+Both will automatically back up the GitLab database before installing a newer GitLab version.
 You may skip this automatic backup by creating an empty file at `/etc/gitlab/skip-auto-backup`:

 ```sh
 sudo touch /etc/gitlab/skip-auto-backup